Come March, South Korea will transform into a beautiful pink paradise! Check out the best places to go and things to do during cherry blossom season.

 The fanciest cherry blossom festival of all is none other than the Jinhae Cherry Blossom Festival in Busan.
 There’s a slow-speed sightseeing “cherry blossom shuttle train” that only operates during the period of the festival, and visitors can also expect fireworks displays on certain nights.

 3) What should travellers be prepared for during this season?

 In South Korea, there’s a term “봄비 (bom bi)” that translates to “spring rain”.
 Though temperatures are generally climbing higher, light rain is expected to be quite frequent during springtime so pack warm and waterproof outerwear.
 There’s no need to bring along heat packs and umbrellas as those are sold at most convenience stores in South Korea.

-The first rainfall marks the end of the freezing winter and is also a signal that flowering trees will start blooming.
-Rent a hanbok (Korean traditional costume) and be one with the spring scene of South Korea.
+That said, the first rainfall marks the end of the freezing winter and it’s also a signal that flowering trees will start blooming.
+So that means it’s time to rent a hanbok (Korean traditional costume) and be one with the spring scene of South Korea.

 Know of any other great cherry blossom spots in Korea?
 Let us know in the comments below!

 This article was brought to you by Klook.

 hi! just a quick question will still there be cherry blossom if i travel on May 16 to May 21?

 Hi Reena, I’m afraid it will be too late to view cherry blossoms in May, as most will be in full bloom from late March to early April.